hamda66/Test-Env/README.md

- <u>Objective: My objective of this project to create a dublicate enviroment of a small orginization on Azure using Terraform.
+ <u>Objective: My objective of this project to create and dublicate enviroment of a small orginization on Azure using Terraform.
 (Later on might use Ansible) </u>

 -create Resource group, VNET, Subnet, Windows datacenter server ✔️